 Road conditions sign.
 If doing this walk make sure that the Mount Franklin Road is open

-Note the 2.4meter tall road markers.
+Note the 2.4 metre tall road markers.
 This gives you an idea of the possible snow conditions in winter time

 Bitumen road changing to dirt.
-From here the Mount Gingera car park around 30km
+From here the Mount Gingera car park is around 30 km

 Follow the turnoff sign and head along Mt Franklin Road